markNZed/TaskFlow/README.md

 ### Task Hub Co-Processor

 A Task Hub Co-Processor offloads processing from the Task Hub.
 The Task Hub Co-Processor is a Task Processor that can modify Tasks before they are broadcast by the Task Hub.
 The Task Hub Co-Processor may provide a bridge to other systems e.g., logging, monitoring, testing, debugging, etc.

-#### CEP

-Complex event processing (CEP) functions monitor the stream of Tasks and respond to patterns by updating Tasks.

 ## Error Handling